mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--watch-ignored`

 A list of paths and globs patterns that should not be watched for changes.
-This is useful if you want to explicitly prevent web-ext from watching part of the extension directory tree, e.g. the node_modules folder.
+Use this to prevent web-ext from watching part of the extension directory tree, e.g., the node_modules folder.

 ```shell
 web-ext run --watch-ignored dir1/to/file.js dir2/*.js dir3/**
 ```

 ::: note alert
-This option is useful to prevent issues when the number of watched files is higher than what the underlying OS feature allows.
-As an example, on Linux a `Error: ENOSPC: System limit for number of file watchers reached` exception is raised if too many files are being watched (See [web-ext#2022](https://github.com/mozilla/web-ext/issues/2022)).
+This option is useful to prevent issues when the number of watched files is higher than the underlying OS feature allows.
+For example, on Linux `Error: ENOSPC: System limit for number of file watchers reached` exception is raised if too many files are being watched (See [web-ext#2022](https://github.com/mozilla/web-ext/issues/2022)).
 :::
 </section>
 </section> <!-- web-ext-run -->